Juror's racist comments give death row inmate another chance

 It may be, the opinion said, that when the lower courts take another look at the case, they will conclude that Gattie's service on the jury did not prejudice Tharpe.
 But the issue deserves another round of consideration, "based on the unusual facts of this case."

-Justice Clarence Thomas, the court's only African-American member, dissented, joined by Justices Samuel Alito and Neil Gorsuch, calling Monday's ruling "ceremonial handwringing" that will only delay justice for the family of the murder victim.
+Justice Clarence Thomas, the court's only African-American member, dissented, joined by Justices Samuel Alito and Neil Gorsuch, calling the ruling Monday "ceremonial handwringing" that will only delay justice for the family of the murder victim.

-Thomas said that Gattie admitted he wrote the affidavit after drinking up to 12 beers and a few shots of whiskey.
+Thomas said that Gattie admitted writing the affidavit after drinking up to 12 beers and a few shots of whiskey.
 He later wrote a second affidavit in which he said he did not vote to impose the death penalty based on Tharpe's race.

 The Supreme Court majority, Thomas said, "must be disturbed by the racist rhetoric in that affidavit, and must want to do something about it."
 But he said in giving Tharpe another round of appeals, the justices disregarded their own rules about granting such motions.